LTH Plumbing

 Does your roof suit solar?
 North-facing, unshaded, enough space.
 If yes, solar is worth a conversation.
 If not, heat pump achieves most of the same long-term savings without the roof dependency.

 What's your upfront budget?
-After the STC rebate, the gap between electric and heat pump is around $1,500–$3,000.
-Over 10 years, the running cost difference is thousands of dollars in the heat pump's favour.
+After the STC rebate, the gap between electric storage and an integrated heat pump starts from around $2,800–$3,250 depending on electric tank size (heat pump from $5,200 net vs electric storage $1,950–$2,400 installed).
+Over 10 years, the running cost difference works firmly in the heat pump's favour — around $6,750 saved against standard-rate electric.

 Is this a rental?
 Running costs fall on the tenant; upfront cost falls on you.
 This changes the calculus — electric storage is often the practical choice for investment properties.